rust-lang/surveys/surveys/2024-annual-survey/questions.md

 > Previously this question used "employees" instead of "developers".
 It is more appropriate for us to ask about the amount
 > of developers at a company vs. the amount of people employed in total.

-### Is your company planning on hiring Rust developers in the next year?
+### Is your organisation planning on hiring Rust developers in the next year?

 Type: select one (optional)